dell/csm-docs/content/docs/deployment/helm/drivers/upgrade/powerstore.md

 Description: Upgrade PowerStore CSI driver
 ---

-{{% pageinfo color="primary" %}}
-An issue impacting usage of the NVMe protocol has been identified in the PowerStore CSI Driver version v2.11.0.
-The problem prevents mounts of NVMe volumes across all orchestration platforms.
-Users are advised to use an alternate block protocol (e.g. iSCSI, FC) or delay upgrading to the v2.11.0 version of the PowerStore driver until an updated driver has been published.
-{{% /pageinfo %}}

 You can upgrade the CSI Driver for Dell PowerStore using Helm.

-## Update Driver from v2.10.1 to v2.11.0 using Helm
+## Update Driver from v2.10.1 to v2.11.1 using Helm

 Note: While upgrading the driver via helm, controllerCount variable in myvalues.yaml can be at most one less than the number of worker nodes.

 **Steps**
-1. Run `git clone -b v2.11.0 https://github.com/dell/csi-powerstore.git` to clone the git repository and get the driver.
+1. Run `git clone -b v2.11.1 https://github.com/dell/csi-powerstore.git` to clone the git repository and get the driver.
 2. Edit `samples/secret/secret.yaml` file and configure connection information for your PowerStore arrays changing the following parameters:
     - *endpoint*: defines the full URL path to the PowerStore API.
     - *globalID*: specifies what storage cluster the driver should use